 XUV500 Latest Update

-Latest Update: Mahindra has launched the BS6 version of the XUV500.
+Latest Update: Mahindra has launched the automatic variants of the XUV500.

-Mahindra XUV500 Engine and Transmission: It is now offered with a BS6-compliant 2.2-litre diesel engine that continues to put out 155PS of power and 360Nm of torque.
-The SUV is now offered only with a 6-speed MT gearbox and a 2WD option.
-The automatic and AWD (all-wheel-drive) variants have been discontinued.
+Mahindra XUV500 Powertrains: It is now offered with a BS6-compliant 2.2-litre diesel engine that continues to put out 155PS and 360Nm.
+The SUV gets the option of a 6-speed manual and a 6-speed torque converter gearbox.

 Mahindra XUV500 2020: Mahindra will launch the second-gen XUV500 in the first quarter of 2021.